 US CPI inflation

-According to the report released by the US Bureau of Labor Statistics on June 18, the Consumer Price Index (or CPI) for all urban consumers rose by 0.4% in May, compared to a 0.1% rise in April.
-On a YoY (year-over-year) basis, the headline CPI remained steady in May.
+According to the report released by the U.S. Bureau of Labor Statistics on July 17, the CPI (consumer price index) for all urban consumers rose by 0.30% in June—compared to an 0.40% rise in May.
+June’s rise is consistent with market expectations.

-On the one hand, firming up of inflation is positive for gold, since investors view gold as an inflation hedge.
-On the other hand, as inflation inches up, it could bring the Fed rate hike forward, which will be negative for gold and gold stocks such as Gold Fields (GFI), AngloGold Ashanti (AU), Newmont Mining (NEM), and Agnico Eagle Mines (AEM).
-It would also be negative for gold-backed ETFs such as the SPDR Gold Trust ETF (GLD) and the VanEck Vectors Gold Miners ETF (GDX).
+Usually, firming inflation is positive for gold since investors view gold as an inflation hedge.
+However, until inflation rises towards the Fed’s goal of 2%, it could bring the Fed’s rate hike forward.
+This would be negative for gold and gold stocks like Gold Fields (GFI), AngloGold Ashanti (AU), Newmont Mining (NEM), and Agnico Eagle Mines (AEM).
+It would also be negative for gold-backed ETFs like the SPDR Gold Trust ETF (GLD) and the VanEck Vectors Gold Miners ETF (GDX).

-Goldcorp makes up 7.6% of GDX, the largest percentage of the fund’s holdings.
-These ETFs invest in all the stocks mentioned above.
+Goldcorp accounts for 7.60% of GDX—the largest percentage of the fund’s holdings.
+These ETFs invest in all of the stocks mentioned above.